siemdejong/skinstression/README.md

 Lines are color coded by slice index (which is not necessarily depth first, depending on the scanning protocol).

 <center><img src="images/example_output.png" width="300" center=True></center>

+## Hyperparameter optimization
+Running hyperparameter optimization can be done with Wandb Sweep.
+First initialize the orchestrator with `wandb sweep sweep.yaml`.
+Then, on agent devices, run `wandb agent <sweep id>`, where the sweep id given at initialization should be given.
+Hyperparameter ranges can be configured with `sweep.yaml`.

 ## Data
 > stacks.zarr